 - You are unsure if you qualify

 Here at Resolute Legal, we have helped hundreds of people get approved for the DTC.
-We support you through each stage of your claim, including the initial application, internal appeals, and hearings before the Tax Court of Canada.
-Call us at (888) 732-0470 to book your free consultation today.
+Currently, we only support clients in Disability Tax Credit appeals.
+If your application was denied, call us at (888) 480-9050 to book your free consultation today.

 A denial can feel like a slap in the face, but the good news is you don’t have to simply accept CRA’s decision.
 If Revenue Canada denies your application, you can appeal the denial or re-apply.